AntelopeJS/antelopejs/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability, please privately report it via the Security tab on the GitHub repository.
-If that is impossible, feel free to send an email to **support@antelopejs.com** instead.
+If that is impossible, feel free to email **support@antelopejs.com** instead.

 All security vulnerabilities will be promptly verified and addressed.